 After a loved one’s spouse passes away, they crave holding someone’s hand.
 They may be less mobile and unable to give a bear hug.
 But a warm hug, holding their hand, or giving them a massage, may be especially soothing.
 Try an activity that uses their sense of touch, like kneading bread, cutting out cookies, or weeding the garden.
 Use this time to chat about their lives as a child or young adult.

 Even in the advanced stages of dementia, visual dissimulation can be an easy way to share some time together.
 Bring in an album of old photographs or home videos.
 Watch a classic movie together.
 Try an activity like painting, collecting autumn leaves, knitting, flower arranging, or even clipping coupons.
 Again, it doesn’t have to be an elaborate event but moments of recognition and sharing of memories.

 At Aegis Living, we know how very important these long term memories are to our residents.
-We have created innovative ways in our memory care communities to evoke these memories through their five senses.
-For example, at Aegis of Marymoor, we have created a camping memory complete with a vintage car, airstream trailer filled with vintage decor, and campsite in our memory care garden.
+We have created innovative ways in our memory care communities to connect the 5 senses and memory.
+For example, at Aegis at Marymoor, we have created a camping memory complete with a vintage car, airstream trailer filled with vintage decor, and campsite in our memory care garden.
 Residents can make s’mores and re-live the camping trips of their youth.
 To see one of our unique memory care communities, contact an Aegis Living in your area to take a tour.

 Dementia: 8 Tips for Celebrating the Holidays Together